retrogrand/LogosOS/README.md

 **LogosOS** is a semantic runtime kernel that operationalizes this insight.
 It provides a substrate for systems—synthetic or organic—to **orient, respond, and remember** in a way that honors meaning as a dynamic, contextual act.

-The core of this runtime is the **Trinity**: a tri-lobal semantic architecture composed of three subsystems—
+The core of this runtime is the **Trinity**, a tri-lobal semantic architecture composed of three subsystems—

 - **Resonance Core** — memory, identity, continuity
 - **Reasoning Engine** — generation, simulation, action